Single person's discount

 Discounts for people who aren't counted

 Certain people aren't counted when working out the number of adults who live in your home, therefore your bill will be reduced.
-For example, full time students, student nurses and severe mentally impaired.
+For example, full time students, student nurses and severely mentally impaired.

 Find out more about discounts for people who aren't counted for Council Tax in sections 10 to 13 of the leaflet Council Tax - a guide to your bill.